What is Azure Container Instances?

-Containers are quickly becoming the preferred way to package, deploy, and manage cloud applications.
+Containers are becoming the preferred way to package, deploy, and manage cloud applications.
 Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.

 Azure Container Instances is a great solution for any scenario that can operate in isolated containers, including simple applications, task automation, and build jobs.
-For scenarios where you need full container orchestration, including service discovery across multiple containers, automatic scaling, and coordinated application upgrades, we recommend Azure Container Service (AKS).
+For scenarios where you need full container orchestration, including service discovery across multiple containers, automatic scaling, and coordinated application upgrades, we recommend Azure Kubernetes Service (AKS).

 Fast startup times

 Containers offer significant startup benefits over virtual machines.
-With Azure Container Instances, you can start a container in Azure in seconds without the need to provision and manage VMs.
+Azure Container Instances can start containers in Azure in seconds, without the need to provision and manage VMs.

 Historically, containers have offered application dependency isolation and resource governance but have not been considered sufficiently hardened for hostile multi-tenant usage.
 Azure Container Instances guarantees your application is as isolated in a container as it would be in a VM.

 Containers are typically optimized to run just a single application, but the exact needs of those applications can differ greatly.
-With Azure Container Instances, you can request exactly what you need in terms of CPU cores and memory.
-You pay based on what you request, billed by the second, so you can finely optimize your spending based on your needs.
+Azure Container Instances provides optimum utilization by allowing exact specifications of CPU cores and memory.
+You pay based on what you need and get billed by the second, so you can fine-tune your spending based on actual need.

 To retrieve and persist state with Azure Container Instances, we offer direct mounting of Azure Files shares.

 Linux and Windows containers

 Azure Container Instances can schedule both Windows and Linux containers with the same API.
 Simply specify the OS type when you create your container groups.